kilmajster/keycloak-username-password-attribute-authenticator/README.md

 Theme configuration is handled in clients section, in following example Keycloak default `account-console` client will be used.

 #### Using bundled default keycloak theme
 In Keycloak admin panel, go to _Clients_ and select client you want to authenticate with user attribute form.
-Set `base-with-attribute` as _Login theme_ and in _Authentication Flow Overrides_ for _Browser Flow_, choose authentication that contain previously configured login form, so for example `Browser with user attribute`, like below:
+As _Login Theme_ set `base-with-attribute` and in _Authentication Flow Overrides_ for _Browser Flow_, choose authentication that contain previously configured login form, so for example `Browser with user attribute`, like below:
 <p align="center">
     <img src="/.github/img/example-client-config.png" alt="Example client configuration">
 </p>

 #### Extending own theme
+If you have own theme, then in `.your-theme/login/login.ftl` add following below `<div>` responsible for a password stuff or anywhere you want.
+How it was done with _Keycloak base_ theme, you can check [here](/src/main/resources/theme/base-with-attribute/login/login.ftl).
 ```html
 ...
 <div class="${properties.kcFormGroupClass!}">